RishiPrakash/CCF/doc/build_apps/kv/kv_serialisation.rst

 Key-Value Serialisation
 =======================

-Every transaction executed by the primary on its Key-Value store is serialised before being replicated to all backups of the CCF network and written to the ledger.
+Every transaction executed by the primary node on its Key-Value store is serialised before being replicated to all backups of the CCF network and written to the ledger.
 The serialisation format is defined per :cpp:type:`kv::Map` and distinctly for the key and value types.

 .. tip:: Selecting the right serialision format for a KV map depends on the application logic but is generally a trade-off between performance and auditability of the ledger.
 For example, the default serialisation format for :cpp:type:`kv::Map` is JSON and allows for easy parsing of transactions in the `public` ledger.
 For more performance sensitive use cases, apps may define or use their own serialisers.